JeromeGsq/flutter_easy_localization_test/README.md

 - Classic JSON file format
 - You can sort values with subkeys like `contact.phone`
 - Don't need to regenerate files or execute command lines
+- You can download translations files from a backend

 **Cons:**
 - Must declare each json files in the pubspec.yaml as assets